garzj/tg-voice-relay/README.md

 ## Build and run

 - `cargo build --release`, saves an executable into the `target/release` dir
-- run the executable with the `.env` in the same dir
+- run the executable having the `.env` in the working dir

 ## Development